blockpass-org/blockpass/docs/sdk/Integration/AuthBackend.md

 ### BasicAuth

-This is procedure to make sure that in-comming request come from Blockpass Mobile App.
+This is procedure to make sure that in-coming request come from Blockpass Mobile App.

 Input